prometheus/prometheus/docs/feature_flags.md

 Currently Prometheus supports created timestamps only on the traditional Prometheus Protobuf protocol (WIP for other protocols).
 As a result, when enabling this feature, the Prometheus protobuf scrape protocol will be prioritized (See `scrape_config.scrape_protocols` settings for more details).

 Besides enabling this feature in Prometheus, created timestamps need to be exposed by the application being scraped.

+## Metadata Storage
+`--enable-features=metadata-storage`

+When enabled, Prometheus will store metadata in-memory and keep track of metadata changes as WAL records.
+This should be used along the remote write's `send_metadata` parameter.
+This new way of storing and sending metadata is mutually exclusive with the `metadata_config.send` field and the current way of sending metadata.